 Essiac works along with, and enhances, the body's ideal functioning which makes it an ideal alternative choice with minimal side effects.

 Essiac contains eight herbs: blessed thistle, burdock root, kelp, sheep sorrel, slippery elm bark, red clover, turkish rhubarb root, and watercress.
 The formula is a synergistic one, meaning that the combination of the herbs in specific ratios creates a different result than taking the herbs by themselves.
 The herbs work together in a way that increases the effects they can have.

-Essiac is called a 'tea' because it is brewed, but it isn't taken like you would think of a regular tea.
+Essiac is called a "tea" because it is brewed - but it isn't taken like you would think of a regular tea.
 It is brewed in a large batch (most typically a gallon) and stored in the fridge.
-The dose is usually just 3 oz. at a time, which is just under 1/2 cup liquid measure.
+The serving size is usually just 3 oz. at a time, which is just under 1/2 cup in liquid measure.

-If you see a four-herb 'essiac' it is not in your best interests to buy that.
+If you see a four-herb "essiac" it is in your best interest to NOT buy it.
 Rene Caisse found that the eight herb tea worked better and that was her suggestion on what to use.

 One of the most common questions we get is on essiac pronunciation.
 People want to know how to say this funny looking word.

 The fact is that there really IS no "correct" way to say essiac.
 Depending on which region of the country you are from, you may pronounce it differently.